Don't give up hope, Chilean miner freed in 2010 tells Thai soccer team

 "They shouldn't be ashamed to be scared," he said of the boys.
 "Because we were scared, too.
 Our tears also ran.
 Even as adult men, we cried."

-The miners, who were trapped below Chile's Atacama desert, eventually were saved when a specially built capsule was lowered down a drilled shaft and raised them to the surface one by one.
+The miners, who were trapped below Chile's Atacama desert, were saved when a special capsule was lowered down a drilled shaft and raised them to the surface one by one.

 In the case of the Thai soccer team, a rescue is a race against time.

-Thai SEALS posted on Wednesday morning photos on Facebook of rescuers working in chest-deep water in the cave, adding that they are pumping water as "fast as possible" as they prep to bring out the stranded group, Reuters reported.
+Thai SEALS posted photos on Facebook on Wednesday morning of rescuers working in chest-deep water in the cave, adding that they were pumping water as "fast as possible" as they preppared to bring out the stranded group, Reuters reported.

-And monsoon rains, due to hit in the coming days, could push water levels dangerously higher.
+And monsoon rains due in coming days could push water levels dangerously higher.

 The boys do not know how to swim.
 Thai officials, while eager to pull them out, say they do not want to risk further endangering the team by rushing an evacuation.

-"We need to be 100 percent confident," Narongsak Osatanakorn, the province's governor, said.
+"We need to be 100 percent confident," said Narongsak Osatanakorn, the province's governor.
 "If there is a risk, we will not move them out."

 Despite their ordeal, the boys seem to be in good spirits.

-In the videos released on Wednesday morning by the navy SEALS, the boys, many wrapped in foil blankets, introduce themselves by name and say that they are in good health.
-A SEAL is seen treating minor cuts on the boys' feet in them.
+In the videos released Wednesday morning, the boys, many wrapped in foil blankets, introduce themselves by name and say they are in good health.
+A SEAL is seen treating minor cuts on the boys' feet.
 Several boys are laughing as the SEALs joke around with them.

 The boys and their coach disappeared after they went exploring the Tham Luang Nang Non cave in northern Chiang Rai province after a soccer game on June 23.
 Heavy rains flooded the cave, trapping them.
 They were found by rescue divers Monday night.